 \section{Abstract}

-We study the problem of existence of extremizers for the $L^2$ to $L^p$ adjoint Fourier restriction inequalities on the hyperboloid in dimensions $3$ and $4$, in which cases $p$ is an even integer.
-We will use the method developed by Foschi in \cite{Fo} to show that extremizers do not exist.
+We study the problem of existence of extremizers for the $L^2$ to $L^p$ adjoint Fourier restriction inequalities for the hyperboloid in dimensions $3$ and $4$ in the case $p$ is an even integer.
+We use the method developed by Foschi in \cite{Fo} to show that extremizers do not exist.